ltworf/localslackirc/README.md

 Running localslackirc
 =====================
 Make sure the following Python dependencies are installed:
-* slackclient - sudo pip install slackclient
+* slackclient - pip install slackclient --user
-* typedload - sudo pip install typedload
+* typedload - pip install typedload --user

 Ensure your token has been obtained and placed inside '~/.localslackcattoken'